The rich man's sport

 Vivian Kong of Hong Kong (China) won the gold medal in the women's singles fencing event.
 She has a bachelor's degree in international relations from Stanford University (USA).
 The 30-year-old athlete also has a master's degree in law from Renmin University of China.
 She is currently pursuing a doctorate in law at the Chinese University of Hong Kong's law department.

-US athlete Lee Kiefer won gold medals in women's singles and women's team fencing at the 2024 Olympics.
+US athlete Lee Kiefer won gold medals in the women's singles and women's team foil events at the 2024 Olympics.

 Lee Kiefer has a bachelor's degree in scientific research from the University of Notre Dame (USA).
-She is studying medicine at the University of Kentucky (USA).
-In the Kiefer family, fencing is a common passion.
-Her father is a neurosurgeon who also pursued fencing.
+She is studying pharmacy at the University of Kentucky (USA).
+In the Kiefer family, fencing is a shared passion.
+Her father is a neurosurgeon and also used to pursue fencing.

-Lee's older sister, Alex Kiefer, is a famous fencer in the US.
+Lee's older sister, Alex Kiefer, is a famous fencer in the United States.
 Alex studied at Harvard University and is now a doctor.

 Fencing has long been recognized as a highly intellectual sport, requiring a combination of physical strength and quick tactical thinking.
 Fencing athletes must constantly face the challenge of "psychological warfare".